 Click here »

-Visiting Nantucket Island is a great addition to a larger New England Twin Centre, or Multi-Centre, holiday.
-Nantucket Island is off the coast of Massachusetts so visiting Martha's Vineyard, Boston & Cape Cod, and Nantucket is all very doable within a fairly small amount of time.
-Of course, you may want to visit Nantucket as part of a larger New England Road Trip that will take you through other New England areas including Maine, New Hampshire, Vermont and beyond.
-Nantucket is a great small, coastal New England community that is the perfect addition to either a family or couple’s New England holiday.
+Newport, Rhode Island is a great destination to Twin Centre with other areas in New England.
+For example, you may wish to visit more places within New England on your holiday such as Boston & Cape Cod, Nantucket, New Hampshire, Martha’s Vineyard and many more New England destinations.
 So, what are you waiting for?
 Contact us today by calling us on 01635 551011 and speak to a New England Expert or fill out our enquiry form which will send an e-mail directly to our sales team.
 We can't wait to help you plan your perfect New England holiday.

 Tell us your requirements and one of our travel advisors will contact you!